Ngonidzashe-Zvenyika/memory-card/README.md

 ## Purpose

-1. Learn to use the `useEffect` React hook
+1. Practice using the `useEffect` React hook
+2. Make use of the `RESTful PokeAPI`

 ## Skills Used